PavelShep/shop/README.md

 1. Upload the project files to your hosting server.

-2. Create a new database and import the SQL file to set up the database schema.
+2. Create a new database and import the SQL files(happynewyear.sql and goods.sql) to set up the database schema.

 3. Update the database connection settings in the configuration files to match your hosting environment.